waferbaby/usesthis/posts/2015-06-16-thricedotted.markdown

 Last year I smashed my old phone while running to a bus that I did not even catch, so I decided to soothe the wound by splurging on a [Moto X][moto-x].
 It is honestly the most important piece of hardware in my life in terms of helping me maintain relationships with other humans, which probably makes it the most important piece of hardware in my life, period.
 I am also maybe the only person in the world who owns a [Chromecast][], which I find very handy for media consumption in conjunction with my phone.

-Though I don't "use" my cat per se (our relationship is, I hope, more symbiotic than parasitic..
+Though I don't "use" my cat per se (our relationship is, I hope, more symbiotic than parasitic...
 I think), he is important enough to the process of me getting anything done (or not done) to be worth mentioning.
 His name is Haku, he is about six years old, and I believe he's got a lot of Maine coon in him.
 I use my phone to take a lot of pictures of my cat!

 #### And what software?